margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for friends who share news articles and support my spiritual growth
 * Grateful for self-assessment, honesty with myself about self-justification
 * Grateful for the Underground Railroad
+* Grateful for Black History month
+* Grateful for the man singing with the Consortium in Memphis

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.